RobertNorthard/docker-project-generator/README.md

-# docker-project-generator
+# Docker Project
-A script to generate a standard structure for a Docker project.
+A rubygem to generate a docker project.

+This project is currently a work in progress.

+## Testing

+Run `$ rake` to execute the project's tests.

+## Issues

+Please submit isuses via Github.